TestSubject004/custom-touch-input/README.md

 the lookaround script works in a similar manner, no joysticks.
 You use the right half of the keyboard as your "trackpad".
 Any delta detected therein is returned by the function.

-if you want to use it, attack movement to you player character. attach the touchmov script to your UI image object that will work as your "movement stick/buttons" attack lookaround script to your player character
+if you want to use it, attach movement.cs to your player character. attach the touchmov.cs script to your UI image object that will work as your "movement stick/buttons" attack lookaround.cs script to your player character

 struggling devs, you are welcome.